 This post may contain affiliate links, view our disclaimer for details.

 These fluffy vegan pumpkin pancakes with toasted pecans are lightly spiced and have the coziest pumpkin flavor.
 They have a light and airy, fluffy texture that pairs perfectly with crunchy toasted pecans.
-Perfect for fall, these vegan pumpkin pecan pancakes make a warm and cozy brunch or breakfast.
+Perfect for fall, this recipe makes cozy brunch or breakfast.

 Why You’ll Love these Vegan Pumpkin Pecan Pancakes